Air Fryer Strawberry Turnovers

 How to Make Strawberry Turnovers in an Air Fryer

-- Roll out the pie dough 1/4″ thick.
+Roll out the pie dough about ⅛" thick.
 Cut out 12 dough rounds.

-- Brush the edges of the round with egg wash and fold it in half.
+Brush the edges of the round with egg wash and fold it in half.
 Use a fork to crimp the edges closed.
 Repeat with all of the rounds.
 Use a sharp knife to cut 3 slits in the top of the turnovers.
-Brush the egg wash on the top of the turnovers and sprinkle with sugar.
+Brush the egg wash on top of the turnovers and sprinkle with sugar.

 Which Air Fryer I Use

 There are so many different types of air fryers out there now, and each one is slightly different.
 There are countertop air fryers, air fryer ovens, and air fryer attachments to name a few.
-I have the Mealthy CrispLid attachment for my Instant Pot and I love it!
-It fits right on top of my Instant Pot and has a glass lid so I can see what’s happening to my food while air frying.

 No Air Fryer?
 No Problem!

-If you don’t have an air fryer, you can still make these strawberry turnovers.
-Assemble the turnovers as described in the recipe card.
 Preheat the oven to 350 and place parchment paper on a baking sheet.
 Place the turnovers on the parchment paper and bake for 30-35 minutes or until the crust is golden brown.

-Tips for Making Hand Pies in the Air Fryer
+Expert Tips for Making Hand Pies in the Air Fryer

 - When you are crimping these small treats some of the filling will most likely leak out.
 Don’t panic, as long as most of it stays in the middle and you get a good seal, there will be no issues.